milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

     To have Milus load each replica of a collection in a separate resource group, ensure that the number of resource groups equals the number of replicas.

-6. Transfer replicas between resource groups
+6. Transfer replicas between resource groups.

     Milvus uses [replicas](replica) to achieve load-balancing among [segments](glossary#Segment) distributed across several query nodes.
 You can move certain replicas of a collection from one resource group to another as follows: